sirishacyd/aws-ansible-jenkins/README.md

 ## Introduction

-Ansible and Jenkins for streamlined AWS infrastructure management.
-Leveraging Infrastructure as Code (IaC), automate EC2 provisioning for efficient, reliable deployments.
+This project focuses on utilizing Ansible and Jenkins for efficient AWS infrastructure management.
+It aims to automate EC2 provisioning through Infrastructure as Code (IaC), ensuring reliable and streamlined deployments

 ## Technologies